-The Counseling and Mental Health concentration provides a broad overview of counseling services within the mental health system.
-The curriculum addresses issues related to current mental health practice, providing students with a base of knowledge about the systems and services for children, adolescents and adults.
+The Counseling and Mental Health concentration of the Human Services program provides a broad overview of counseling services within the mental health system.
+Leading to a Bachelor of Science degree, the program's curriculum addresses issues related to current mental health practice, providing students with a base of knowledge about the systems and services for children, adolescents and adults.

 Student Learning Goals: